Hydrat-Agency/laravel-2fa/README.md

 ];
 ```

-So policies need to perform actions when a unser successful loggued with 2FA complete, for example to write a cookie or something in the database.
-You can do this job in the `onSucceed()` method of your Policy :
+Some policies need to perform actions when a user successfully log in with 2FA complete (e.g: write a cookie or something in the database).
+You can define your callback in the `onSucceed()` method of your Policy :

 ```php
     /**